KnightMoveSolutions/Hierarchical/README.md

         public string Name { get; set; }
     }

 One instance of your class is not useful as a tree.
-So to illustrate, we start with a collection of 'Person' objects.
+So to illustrate, we start with a collection of `Person` objects.

 	List<ITreeNode<Person>> persons = _personRepository.GetPersons();

-The persons collection can contain the 'Person' objects in any order.
-As long as they have an 'Id' and a 'ParentId' with a single
+The persons collection can contain the `Person` objects in any order.
+As long as they have an `Id` and a `ParentId` with a single
-'Person' object having a 'null' 'ParentId' representing the root node, you can create the tree like this.
+'Person' object having a `null` `ParentId` representing the root node, you can create the tree like this.

 	ITreeNode<ITreeNode<Person>> hierarchy = TreeNode<ITreeNode<Person>>.CreateTree(persons)

-The 'hierarchy' object is a single ITreeNode<T> object that contains all other objects in its 'Children' collection.
-Some of those children will have child objects in their 'Children' collection so on and so forth.
+The `hierarchy` object is a single `ITreeNode<T>` object that contains all other objects in its `Children` collection.
+Some of those children will have child objects in their `Children` collection so on and so forth.

 That's all you need at its most basic level.